e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The idiom: integrate-and-difference.** The reset is eliminable by algebra, not approximation.
-Every interval-relative integral becomes a *cumulative* one; the sampler differences against the previous sample, held in its `z` — the textbook sampled-data latch, and the only new store (the memory the reset used to erase):
+Every interval-relative integral becomes a *cumulative* one; the sampler differences against the previous sample, held in its `x` — the textbook sampled-data latch, and the only new store (the memory the reset used to erase):

 - *Raw increments* (linear): $\Theta(t) = \int_{t_0}^{t} \omega^{c}_{ic} \, dt$,